 Keeping an open mind on what to expect

-As you search for meeting to attend, keep in mind that it is helpful to try out many different kinds of meetings and groups in order to get a good mix of recovery perspectives.
+As you search for a meeting to attend, keep in mind that it is helpful to try out many different kinds of meetings and groups in order to get a good mix of recovery perspectives.
 Meetings have different cultures based on the group conscience, and you ideally want to find meetings where you hear experience, strength, and hope from others in the room.
 Be flexible and open-minded as you experiment with meetings, and keep in mind that even if a meeting is not perfect, an hour spent around other alcoholics and addicts talking about solutions and recovery is always good for you.

 Often times, there will be a “meeting after the meeting,” as many groups regularly go out to eat, get coffee, or hang out together after the official meeting.
 Telling people you are new and asking if anyone is going to get a bite to eat after the meetings can be a great way to get to know others in recovery and start to make the deep friendships you will enjoy in 12-step fellowships.